Josh-XT/AGiXT/README.md

 pip install -r requirements.txt
 ```
 3. Configure the necessary environment variables in the `.env` file using `.env.example` as a template.
-4. Launch Agent-LLM using Docker Compose (recommended) or by running the `app.py` script.
+4. Launch Agent-LLM using Docker (recommended) or by running the `app.py` script.

 ## Configuration